victormeloasm/CollatzSequence/README.md

 - Repeat the process, generating a new `n`, until `n` becomes 1.

 This repository provides a C code implementation to calculate the Collatz Sequence for a given positive integer and find the length of the sequence.
+Included an automated tester when you can set how many times you want to test the software!
 ## Usage

 1. Clone the repository to your local machine: